Ssz990220/GC_DualRobot/README.md

 ```
 julia --project=. -O3 demo.jl
 ```
-It may took a while for plotting, which is a known issue for julia and will be fixed in v1.9.x.
+It may take a while for plotting, which is a known issue for Julia and will be fixed in v1.9.x.

 The result will be saved at `./image/demo.svg`.
 Noted that the result marked by "GA" is the unpublished version of the proposed method, which is based on Projective Geometric Algebra (PGA).
 The published version is based on $\mathbb{G}^3$, which is (definitely) more efficient and (probably) more accurate.
 ![Image](./Assets/demo.svg)